 My name is Todd Crevier and I am a retired Sergeant First Class with the US Army.
 I served in the US Army for 10 years, I have two combat tours (one to Iraq 2004 and one to Africa 2013), and I am a disabled veteran.
 I retired from the Army in October of 2014 and in November of 2014 I started a veterans nonprofit organization called New England Adventures.
-New England Adventures provides all expense paid trips for veterans and their families to the wild places of New England.
+New England Adventures provides all expense paid outdoor sporting events and therapeutic outdoor activities for New England veterans, current service members, and their families.

 I grew up in New England and I have been an outdoorsman my whole life.
 I am a living testament to the healing powers of being connected to the wild world around us.
 Some of the most spiritual experiences I have ever had in my life have been when I could get away to the beautiful and wild places of New England.